Common Assault in Western Australia

 This offence encompasses a range of physical actions that cause harm or threaten harm to another person without their consent.

-Call Andrew Williams today on (08) 9278 2575 for legal advice and representation.
+Call Andrew Williams today on (08) 9278 2575 for assistance with your legal matter.

 Definition of Common Assault